Dr Noor al-Qasimi

 - Editorial board, JMEWS (Journal of Middle East Women’s Studies)

-- Transgressing the Gulf: Dissidence, Resistance and Potentiality in the GCC states: A recent collaborative symposium organized with William Gallois (Exeter) at the Institute for Arab and Islamic Studies, University of Exeter.
+- Transgressing the Gulf: Dissidence, Resistance and Potentiality in the GCC states: A recent collaborative symposium organized with William Gallois (Exeter, IAIS)

-“Ladies and Gentlemen, Boyahs and Girls: Uploading Transnational Queer Subjectivities” in Circuits of Visibility: Gender and Transnational Media Cultures, ed.
-Radha Hegde (New York: New York University Press, 2011)
+“Ladies and Gentlemen, Boyahs and Girls: Uploading Transnational Queer Subjectivities.”
+In Circuits of Visibility: Gender and Transnational Media Cultures, edited by Radha Hegde, 284-302.
+New York: New York University Press, 2010.

-“Anticipatory Governance, Post-Oil Technologies and the Ascendancy of the Emirati Indebted Subject”
+“Happy Debt: Post-Oil Technologies and the Ascendancy of the Emirati Indebted Subject,” (forthcoming)